MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 ms.search.form: Get data in a KQL Database
 ---

-# Get data from Real-Time hub
+# Get data from Real-Time hub (Preview)

 In this article, you learn how to get events from Real-Time hub into either a new or existing table.

 > [!NOTE]
 > Currently Real-Time event hub only supports eventstreams as a source.
-> Real-Time hub is currently in public preview.
+> Real-Time hub is currently in preview.

 ## Prerequisites